nbio/xml/README.md

-# encoding/xml
+# `encoding/xml` with namespaces

-This is a fork of the Go encoding/xml package that improves support for XML namespaces, kept in sync with [golang/go#48641](https://github.com/golang/go/pull/48641).
+This is a fork of the Go [encoding/xml](https://pkg.go.dev/encoding/xml) package that improves support for XML namespaces, kept in sync with [golang/go#48641](https://github.com/golang/go/pull/48641).

 It allows round-trip unmarshaling/marshaling with explicit namespace prefixes.
 For example, this can be unmarshalled and re-marshalled into this precise XML: